greenelab/deep-review/SETUP.md

 You can add the changes incrementally using `git add --patch`.
 This is helpful to see each upstream change.
-You may notice changes that effect how items in `content` are processed.
+You may notice changes that affect how items in `content` are processed.
 If so, you should edit and stage `content` files as needed.
 When there are no longer any unstaged changes, then do `git commit`.

+If updating `master` via a pull request, proceed to push the commit to GitHub and open a pull request.
+Once the pull request is ready to merge, use GitHub's "Create a merge commit" option rather than "Squash and merge" or "Rebase and merge" to preserve the rootstock commit hashes.